Paulmicha/css-organization/README.md

 - **Open/Closed principle** : never change anything at its source, always make change via extension - possibly the most useful principle for dealing with other people's code.
 - **Orthogonality** : avoid collisions - ex: using proper scoping
 - **Moustache Principle** : just because you can, it doesn't mean you should.
+- Make it **readable** : work towards having a predictable architecture
+- Make it **easy to digest** : concisely explain the reasoning behind a solution (document the *why*, not the *what*)
+- **Avoid distraction** : don’t code "your way" - just follow the coding standards.
+Make your code predictable and easy to read by coding the way people expect.

 Component-oriented, modular design principles :
 - **Depth of Applicability** : number of generations that are affected by a given rule.
 The further the distance from the parent to the deepest descendent element, the more complex and rigid the HTML structure needs to be for the selectors to work.